Which place is cheaper, Shenandoah National Park or Chattanooga?

 Both Shenandoah National Park and Chattanooga during the summer are popular places to visit.

 Chattanooga is around the same temperature as Shenandoah National Park in the summer.
-The temperature in Chattanooga is usually 81°F (27°C) in July, and Shenandoah National Park stays around 77°F (25°C).
+The daily temperature in Chattanooga averages around 81°F (27°C) in July, and Shenandoah National Park fluctuates around 77°F (25°C).

 It rains a lot this time of the year in Chattanooga.
 Chattanooga usually gets more rain in July than Shenandoah National Park.
 Chattanooga gets 5.2 inches (131 mm) of rain, while Shenandoah National Park receives 3.4 inches (87 mm) of rain this time of the year.